Are you looking for a way to make some extra money without having to pay taxes?

 Before we get started, it’s good to understand how much money you can make without having to pay taxes.

-This means that as an employed person, the first £12,570 of your income is tax-free.
-Everything you earn above that amount, the government is going to take a bite of.
-The table below shows the percentage rates of income tax that apply to taxable income in 2021-2022.
+As an employed person, the first £12,570 of your income is tax-free.
+Everything you earn above that amount, the government is going to take a bite of it.
+The table below shows the percentage rates of income tax that apply to taxable income in 2022-2023.

 |Tax Band name|